curl/curl/docs/TheArtOfHttpScripting.md

  advanced features to do secure transfers over HTTP.

- Curl supports encrypted fetches when built to use a TLS library and it can be built to use one out of a fairly large set of libraries - `curl -V` will show which one your curl was built to use (if any!).
+ Curl supports encrypted fetches when built to use a TLS library and it can be built to use one out of a fairly large set of libraries - `curl -V` shows which one your curl was built to use (if any!).
 To get a page from an HTTPS server, simply run curl like: